FAQs for being admitted to the Master's program in Computer Science

 - Form: "Application for admission to a Master's degree program"

 - Documents confirming the successful completion of a Bachelor's or Diploma degree program: conferral documents, curriculum of the degree program, as well as a transcript of all courses that you completed, including grades and duration (in hours per week or hours per semester).

 - A certified/notarized copy of your passport.

-All documents must be submitted in the original or as a verified copy and must show the appropriate verification of authenticity (see the guidelines for verification and authentication).
+All documents must be submitted in the original or as a verified copy and must show the appropriate verification of authenticity (see the guidelines for document verification and authentication).
 Documents in a language other than German or English must be officially translated to German or English by a translator certified in Austria.
 If the translation was made in a country other than Austria the above guidelines for verifications and authentication apply.

 Please note: If you are enrolling at JKU for the first time, it is also necessary to pre-register online until August 31 (for the winter semester) or until January 31 (for the summer semester).
 Pre-registration can/should be done in parallel to the application process.